a.k.a. Sax (WinWrap) Basic or "SPSS VBA"

-Nota Bene: Given that Python is now the language supported by SPSS, I would recommend you spend your energy on that language rather than on Sax Basic!
+NB!: Given that Python is now the language supported by SPSS, I would recommend you spend your time and energy on that language rather than on Sax Basic!

 The good news is that Sax Basic is compatible with Visual Basic and there are hundreds of books on VB, including many introductory level books.
 I have purchased and do recommend Microsoft Excel 2000 Power Programming with VBA written by John Walkenbach and published by Hungry Minds, Inc. John's Excel Web site The Spreadsheet Page is probably the best one.

-SPSS Training offers this 133 page, spiral bounded book: Programming Using SPSS Scripts.
-The cost is $99 US.
-I have a copy and, although I find it a bit expensive, I recommend it to persons with little or no VB experience.
+There was also recommendable SPSS Training's spiral bounded book: Programming Using SPSS Scripts.
+It used to be a 133 page book at cost of $99 US.
+I hardly believe someone could find it nowadays, but prefer to keep it mentioned here.
+Raynald recommended it to persons with little or no VB experience.
 A diskette comes with the book.
 Here are the titles of the Chapters:

 - Chap 2 The interactive debugging facility